-As the number of coronavirus cases is growing worldwide, more and more travelers are temporarily putting off or canceling their trips.
-Traveling abroad is particularly discouraged by all governments due to the incredible increase in the population of citizens contracting COVID-19.
+As the number of coronavirus cases is growing worldwide, more and more travellers are temporarily putting off or cancelling their trips.
+Travelling abroad is particularly discouraged by all governments due to the incredible increase in the population of citizens contracting COVID-19.
 People are advised to remain indoors and avoid large gatherings.
 It seems that coronavirus and staycation are related tightly.

 The travel industry is expected to lose $820 billion in revenue in the wake of the fast-spreading virus.